Natalitta/orchid-shop/README.md

 All data provided through the terminal input goes into a google spreadsheet.

+In the end, the user gets the total day profit of the day and recommendations for stock printed to the terminal for user's convenience so that they do not have to open the spreadsheet.

 This is the link to the live app:

 /link/